Catherine Cabeen - Artist

 Artistic Director of Hyphen

 Hyphen was created in 2009 as a forum for the intersection of ideas.
 This forum is fed by difference, juxtaposition, and contrast.
-Hyphen seeks to embrace diversity and celebrate the multifaceted nature of our experience as human citizens of earth.
+Hyphen seeks to celebrate the multifaceted nature of our experience as human citizens of earth.

-At a time when all that I value is under attack, I strive to create work that stands in defiance of misogyny, homophobia, xenophobia, denial of climate change, and “alternative-facts.”
+I strive to create work that stands in defiance of misogyny, homophobia, xenophobia, racism, denial of climate change, and “alternative-facts.”
 I pray for all of my creative peers that we may transform our fear and rage into grist for the mill.

-Hyphen is a project-based, interdisciplinary, performance company, currently anchored in New York City.
-The New York Times has called Hyphen, “highly kinetic, complex... visually exquisite,” and “beautifully performed.”
+From 2009-2019, Hyphen was a project-based, interdisciplinary, performance company, that had anchors in both Seattle and New York City.
+The New York Times called Hyphen, “highly kinetic, complex... visually exquisite,” and “beautifully performed.”
 The New York Times, May 13, 2011.

 Founded after Cabeen was a finalist in The A.W.A.R.D.
 Show!
-Seattle: 2009, Hyphen (formerly Catherine Cabeen and Company) was created in order to provide a forum for investigating the intersections of scholarship, interdisciplinary
+Seattle: 2009, Hyphen (originally Catherine Cabeen and Company) was created in order to provide a forum for investigating the intersections of scholarship, interdisciplinary

 collaboration, and movement invention.